 Justyn Jnr and I very quickly opened the box, fished out the frame and tank and stared... a work of art!

 Many hours passes as we considering the assembly process.
 We compared the weight of the new nickel-plated frame to that of the standard BSA - 25% had been shaved, from 20kg down to 15kg.
 Pippo Bartorilla came and took a gander, and was equally impressed.
 He stayed to help build the machine, and within a week the brand new Stitt BSA was ready to roll.

 A little later I told Harry I'd be ordering a second frame as soon as a suitable engine appeared.
 Triumph, Ariel, AJS, Royal Enfield... we'll see what the next one turns out to be - then we'll have a pair of nice Stitts.

 As an interesting aside, Justyn mentions that Martin Lampkin was his childhood hero.
 Martin, revered in the Observed Trials world, passed his passion to his son, Dougie Lampkin, MBE, Trials World Champion for seven consecutive years.
 Justyn's son Justyn Jnr is also an accomplished trials artist.

 1. Harry built his own BSA trials - images are in the gallery.

-2. The similarity between the wording in the VMX magazine article and this piece is no coincidence - they are both based on a letter from Justyn Snr, for whom English is not his first language, nor probably his second.
+2. The similarity between the wording in the VMX magazine article and this piece is no coincidence - they are both based on a letter from Justyn Norek Snr, for whom English is neither his first nor second language.

-If you have a query about these vintage British Frames please contact us
+If you have a query about these British motorcycle frames please contact us